BlaqueDevs/se-assignment-day-4-software-project-management-crispusomollo/answers.md

 ### 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

+Agile is particularly well-suited for projects that are dynamic, with frequently changing requirements or a need for iterative development and rapid delivery.
+Examples of projects ideal for agile include Mobile app development projects, startup products, web development, e-commerce sites and Software as a Service (SaaS) Platforms which are often in constant development, with ongoing releases and iterations.
+Additionally, projects involving emerging technologies or new features, such as artificial intelligence or blockchain, benefit from Agile.
+It allows the team to test features, gather data, and pivot if necessary, minimizing the risk of failure.

 ### 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?